SamVenkatesh/FakeBlock/README.md

 ## What
 A Deep Learning application built using Python to recognize emotion from facial expressions.

+#### TLDR/Usage
+To run the application, simply execute `python3 WebCam.py` or your respective command to run python3.
+To train the network with different parameters, you would have to make minor modifications to `BuildTrainTestCNN.py`.

+I am working on adding functionality to make this process easier.
+For the time being, you could tweak the default values for training/testing parameters in the aforementioned file.
+The values I've used are by no means perfect.
+I encourage you to find better configurations.

 ## Why
 I recently completed the CSCI 567 - Machine Learning Course at USC and I enjoyed working on projects throughout that class.
 So, I decided to work on a side project over the summer just to see what I could build with what I had learned.